vardump-de/activeusers/README.md

 Go to the Dashboard and add a Activeusers Widget.

-You can define a message which is shown if you are the only one online.
+You can define a message which is shown if you are the only one online and a time when the user is assumed inactive.

+The widget shows 4 columns :

+1. Indicator

+   green -> active

+   orange -> assumed inactive

+2. User firstname, lastname and username
+3. Last activity time
+4. Login time

 ![Screenshot](resources/img/plugin-logo.png)